w3c/poe/admin/RecTransitionAdmin/RecTransitionRequest.md

 https://www.w3.org/2002/09/wbs/33280/odrl-pr/results

-The Permissions & Obligations Expression Working Group requests the green light to publish the Recommendatations that were reviewed.
+The Permissions & Obligations Expression Working Group requests the green light to publish the Recommendations that were reviewed.
 Here are the details:
-W3M.

 (1) Document title, URIs, Abstract and Status